AI-sandbox/GMMN-genotype-simulation/README.md

 ### Parameters

-The GMMN can be trainned with real data or random features, and the network weights of the random features can be restarted.
+The GMMN can be trained with real data or random features, and the network weights of the random features can be restarted.
-By default the GMMN is trained with random features with restart.
+By default, the GMMN is trained with random features with a restart.
 This can be changed in the config_users.txt with the following parameters:

      "loss_generator" : "Random_features" or "freq_matching_loss" (Real data)
      "restart_features": 0 (No restart) or 1 (restart)